 An organ as complex as the liver can experience a variety of problems.
 A healthy liver works very efficiently.
-However, in a liver that is sick or malfunctioning, the consequences can be dangerous or even fatal.
+However, in a sick or malfunctioning liver, the consequences can be dangerous or even fatal.

 Examples of liver disease include:

-- Fascioliasis: This is caused by the parasitic invasion of a parasitic worm known as liver fluke, which can remain dormant in the liver for months or even years.
+- Fascioliasis is caused by the parasitic invasion of a parasitic worm known as liver fluke, which can remain dormant in the liver for months or even years.
 Fascioliasis is considered a tropical disease.

-- Cirrhosis : this causes scar tissue to replace the cells of the liver in a process known as fibrosis.
-This condition can be caused by a number of factors, such as toxins, alcohol and hepatitis.
+- Cirrhosis: this causes scar tissue to replace the liver cells in a process known as fibrosis.
+This condition can be caused by several factors, such as toxins, alcohol, and hepatitis.

-- Hepatitis: Hepatitis is the name given to a general infection of the liver, and viruses, toxins or an autoimmune response can cause it.
-It is characterized by an inflamed liver.
-In many cases, the liver can heal itself, but liver failure can occur in severe cases.
+- Hepatitis: Hepatitis is given to general liver infection, and viruses, toxins, or an autoimmune response can cause it.
+An inflamed liver characterizes it.
+The liver can heal itself in many cases, but liver failure can occur in severe cases.

-- Alcoholic liver disease: drinking too much alcohol for long periods of time can cause liver damage.
+- Alcoholic liver disease: drinking too much alcohol for long periods can cause liver damage.
 It is the most common cause of cirrhosis in the world.

-- Primary sclerosing cholangitis (PSC): PSC is a serious inflammatory disease of the bile ducts that causes its destruction.
-Currently there is no cure, and the cause is currently unknown, although it is believed that the condition is autoimmune.
+- Primary sclerosing cholangitis (PSC): PSC is a severe inflammatory disease of the bile ducts that causes its destruction.
+Currently, there is no cure, and the cause is currently unknown, although it is believed that the condition is autoimmune.

 - Fatty liver disease: this usually occurs along with obesity or alcohol abuse.
 In fatty liver disease, vacuoles of fat accumulate in the cells of the liver.

-- Gilbert’s syndrome : this is a genetic disorder that affects 3 to 12 percent of the population.
+- Gilbert’s syndrome: this is a genetic disorder that affects 3 to 12 percent of the population.
 Bilirubin is not completely decomposed.
-Mild jaundice may appear, but the disorder is harmless.
+Mild jaundice may appear, but the condition is harmless.